Trieste: Sports

-The local football club, Triestina, is one of the older clubs in Italy.
+The local football club, US Triestina, is one of the older clubs in Italy.
 Notably, it was runner-up in the 1947–1948 season of the Italian first division (Serie A), losing the championship to Torino.

 Trieste is notable for having had two football clubs participating in the championships of two different nations at the same time during the period of the Free Territory of Trieste, due to the schism within the city and region created by the post-war demarcation.
-Triestina played in the Italian first division (Serie A).
+US Triestina played in the Italian first division (Serie A).
 Although it faced relegation after the first season after the Second World War, the FIGC modified the rules, as it was deemed important to keep the club in the league.
 The following year the club played its best season with a 3rd-place finish.
 Meanwhile, Yugoslavia bought A.S.D.
 Ponziana, a small team in Trieste, which under the new name Amatori Ponziana Trst, played in the Yugoslavian league for three years.
 Triestina went bankrupt in the 1990s, but after being re-founded, it regained a position in the Italian second division (Serie B) in 2002.
 Ponziana was renamed "Circolo Sportivo Ponziana 1912" and currently plays in Friuli-Venezia Giulia Group of Promozione, which is the 7th level of the Italian league.

 Trieste also has a well-known basketball team, Pallacanestro Trieste, which reached its zenith in the 1990s under coach Bogdan Tanjević when, with large financial backing from sponsors Stefanel, it was able to sign players such as Dejan Bodiroga, Fernando Gentile and Gregor Fučka, stars of European basketball.
 At the end of the 2017–18 season, the team, now trained by coach Eugenio Dalmasson and sponsored by Alma, won promotion to the Lega Basket Serie A, Italy's highest basketball league, 14 years after its last tenure.

 Many sailing clubs have roots in the city which contribute to Trieste's strong tradition in that sport.
 The Barcolana regatta, first held in 1969, is the world's largest sailing race by number of participants.

 Local sporting facilities include the Stadio Nereo Rocco, a UEFA-certified stadium with seating capacity of 32,500; the Palatrieste, an indoor sporting arena sitting 7,000 people, and Piscina Bruno Bianchi, a large Olympic size swimming pool.

-On 26 August 1985 American basketball player Michael Jordan dunked so hard that the backboard shattered during a Nike exhibition game played in Trieste.
+On 26 August 1985, American basketball player Michael Jordan dunked so hard that the backboard shattered during a Nike exhibition game played in Trieste.
 The signed jersey and shoes (including one of the tiny shards of glass in the sole of the left shoe) that the player wore during the famous shattered backboard game were later auctioned.
 The moment the glass broke was filmed and is often cited as a particularly important milestone in Jordan's rise.

 The historically most successful handball club in Italy, Pallamano Trieste is based in the city.